U.S. slaps sanctions on Turkey over detained evangelical pastor

 Senators seek to free imprisoned US pastorMay.24.201811:04

-Turkey’s embattled lira currency, which has already lost one-fifth of its value this year, slumped further against the dollar in early trading Thursday.
-It hit a record low.
+Turkey’s embattled lira currency, which has already lost one-fifth of its value this year, slumped further against the dollar in early trading and hit a record low Thursday.

 The Treasury Department sanctions target Turkey's Justice Minister Abdulhamit Gul and Interior Minister Suleyman Soylu, whose departments were blamed by Sanders for Brunson’s arrest.
 Americans will be prohibited from doing business with them.